 Today messages left on voicemails are recorded digitally and stored on massive servers.

 Voicemail alerts are built into almost every system. iPhones let you immediately with a pop up notification on your home screen.
 The phone app shows all the missed calls and voicemail messages.
 You can listen (retrieve), share messages, delete, and even call back the person from this screen.

 The Convirza Platform works similarly but has many more capabilities.
 You can listen to, tag, download, share, and analyze voicemails.

 Setting up voicemail varies by device but is usually straightforward.
 We will cover how to set up voicemail on smartphones including Androids and iPhones.
 Also, we’ll explain setting up voicemail for tracking numbers.

-Android phones are configured to record voicemails automatically.
+Android phones are set to record voicemails automatically.
 To listen to your voicemails, tap the Phone icon in the lower-left of your screen.
 If you can’t find the Phone icon go to your Apps and then Phone.

 Other ways to hear your voicemails include calling in your mailbox.
 Also, you can use Visual Voicemail on an Android or a computer.

 Some carriers offer a voicemail number for people who want calls to go straight to their voicemail.
 The best way to get this dedicated number is to call your telephone service provider.
 Request a voicemail number and ask about the services, the charges, and additional details.